 developing methods to reproducibly simulate computational biology models including storing, annotating, searching and retrieving models and model-related data.
 Dr. Waltemath is also a COMBINE Coordinator and an SBML Editor.

 Greg Wilson trained as an engineer, then went on to do a PhD in parallel computing at the University of Edinburgh.
-He co-founded Software Carpentry in 1998, and ran the project until 2015.
-Greg has been in two start-ups, been a faculty member in Computer Science at the University of Toronto, and edited several books on software engineering, and is now Head of Instructor Training at DataCamp.
+He co-founded Software Carpentry in 1998, has been in two start-ups, was a faculty member in Computer Science at the University of Toronto, edited several books on software engineering, and now works at RStudio.